EGoverde/Mvvm.Nucleus.Maui/README.md

 - `IApplicationLifeCycleAware`: When the app is going to the background or returning.
 - `IConfirmNavigation(Async)`: Allows to interupt the navigation, for example by asking for confirmation.
-- `IDestructible`: Requires `UsePageDestructionOnNavigation`.
-Triggered when `transient` pages are removed from the stack.
+- `IDestructible`: Triggered when `transient` pages are removed from the stack.
 - `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
 - `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
 - `IPageLifecycleAware`: Appearing and disappearing events from the view.